desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The id of the subspace inside which the reaction has been registered.

 ### ID
-The unique ID that identifies the registered reaction itself.
-This ID is automatically assigned to the reaction at the moment of its creation in a sequential way.
+Each registered reaction has a unique id within a subspace.
+This, along with the subspace id itself, is used to uniquely reference a registered reaction while adding a post reaction through the [registered reaction value](#registered-reaction-value) type.

 ### Shorthand code
 The unique shorthand code associated to this reaction. (i.e :smile:)